StephanMusgrave/CV/README.md

 # Stephan Musgrave
-I'm a software developer with a background in biopharmaceutical medicine development and manufacture.
-I've recently completed three months at [Makers Academy] learning new technologies and updating my coding skills.
+I'm a junior software developer with a background in biopharmaceutical medicine development and manufacture.
+In 2014 I completed an intensive web development course at Makers Academy learning new technologies and updating my coding skills.

 ##Examples of my code